BenkiKuu/djangoip4/README.md

 Create an issue mentioning the bug you have found

 #### Known bugs
- - the app is in the alpha phase, and some styling still needs to be improved
+ - the app is glitchy dislaying comments and registered businesses